marcosomma/orka/README.md

 </div>

-***(Patent Pending)*** **Orchestrator Kit for Agentic Reasoning** - OrKa is a modular AI orchestration system that transforms Large Language Models (LLMs) into composable agents capable of reasoning, fact-checking, and constructing answers with transparent traceability.
+**Orchestrator Kit for Agentic Reasoning** - OrKa is a modular AI orchestration system that transforms Large Language Models (LLMs) into composable agents capable of reasoning, fact-checking, and constructing answers with transparent traceability.

 ## 🚀 Features